bettercallmarwan/ManualMate/README.md

 <p align="center">
   <strong>RAG-Powered PDF Manuals Q&A System</strong><br>
-  A .NET Web API project designed for processing PDF user manuals, generating embeddings, and providing a Q&A service using Retrieval Augmented Generation (RAG), with integrated caching.
+  A .NET Full Stack Web Application designed for processing PDF user manuals, generating embeddings, and providing a Q&A service using Retrieval Augmented Generation (RAG), with integrated caching.
 </p>

 ---

 ## Table of Contents